 Dora Erickson was awarded a five year 21st Century Community Learning Center Grant which allows us to offer a free after school program for up to 130 students.
-This is our third year of operation.
+This is our forth year of operation.
 We provide a variety of tutoring and enrichment opportunities for 1st - 6th grade students free of charge.
 The program offers academic supports every day for every student enrolled.
 Every student also receives science, art, physical education classes, and access to in-house presentations and field trips.
 Students have the opportunity to select enrichment classes which change periodically throughout the year.
 We welcome parent participation and offer family activities throughout the year.
 (This year they maybe virtual.)

 Please contact the director Mrs. Fullmer if you have questions.
 (208-516-0168)

-Enrollment begins September 19th and the program starts September 30th.
+The program runs Monday through Thursday from 3:00-6:00 p.m.
 When we are full a waiting list is prepared.
 We accept enrollment forms throughout the year.

 The Beyond the Bell Community Learning Center program aligns with Dora Erickson's Collective Commitments: